Ardee: Association football

 Ardee is home to two association football (soccer) clubs that play in the North East Football League (formerly MDL) - Square United and Ardee Celtic.
 Both teams have junior sections that cater for very young players up to Under-18 level.

 GAA

 Ardee St Marys are the main GAA team in Ardee.
-The club, known as "the Blues", has had 11 Louth Senior Football Championship wins in their history - the first in 1914 and the most recent in 2022.
+The club has won 13 Louth Senior Football Championship titles in their history - the first in 1914 and the most recent in 2024.

 There are five other GAA sides located in Ardee's hinterland - Hunterstown Rovers, Westerns GFC, John Mitchels, Sean McDermotts and Stabannon Parnells.
 Hunterstown Rovers are twice Louth Intermediate Championships and were founded in 1941.

 Rugby

 The town's rugby club, Ardee Rugby Club, has a first and second senior team and a number of juvenile teams.
 The club won the McGee Cup in 2015.

 Other sports

 Ardee and District Athletic Club was founded in 1992.
 It was originally named Ferdia A.C., but changed its name in 2000.

 Ardee Cycling Club, formed in 2010, organises cycling groups of differing abilities.
 The club also engages in charity cycles.